 We will continue to revise and update this plan as recommendations change.
 In the meantime, please review the messages below and call us at 651-439-7434 with any questions.
 We can’t wait to see you!

 General Guidelines for Visitors

-Community Thread’s building will reopen on May 18 with the following accommodations:
+Community Thread’s building remains open with the following accommodations:

 · All visitors who enter our facility for more than 10 minutes will be required to undergo a health screening prior to entering the building.

 · No one with a temperature of 100.4 or higher or who responds positively to the questions on the health screening will be allowed to enter.

 · Visitors will be tracked on a daily log to support contact tracing efforts if a positive case emerges.